EdwinVargh/IoTirrigation/README.md

 guicode.py --

 Based on the user's selections in the GUI, the system receives a packet containing all relevant information, including days of operation, lawn grass type, and runtime hours.
-Most of this code is also used in the main algorithm, though not called from this python file for reasons I don't remember.
+Most of this code is also used in the main algorithm, though not called from this Python file for reasons I don't remember.

 haversine.py --

 This code calculates the haversine distance between two points on Earth, accounting for Earth's curvature.
-This program is used to find the closes weather station to the user's latitude and longitude.
+This program is used to find the closest weather station to the user's latitude and longitude.

 interrupt.py --